bashtage/randomgen/doc/source/index.rst

   rg.random()

-A shorthand method is also available which uses the :meth:`~randomgen.mt19937.MT19937.generator` property from a basic RNG to access an embedded random generator.
+A shorthand method is also available which uses the :meth:`~randomgen.mt19937.MT19937.generator` property from a bit generator to access an embedded random generator.

 .. code-block:: python